charlesrocabert/gbacpp/README.md

 </p>

 <p align="justify">
 :ballot_box_with_check: Note that SRC models must comply to a standardized format.
-A tutorial is available in the <a href="https://github.com/charlesrocabert/gbacpp/blob/main/tutorials/cgm_format_tutorial.md" target="_blank">SRC model format tutorial</a>.
+Guidelines are available in the <a href="https://github.com/charlesrocabert/gbacpp/blob/main/tutorials/cgm_format_tutorial.md" target="_blank">SRC model format tutorial</a>.

 :ballot_box_with_check: When building a SRC model, stoichiometric coefficients, and kinetic parameters must be converted following GBA formalism.
 See the <a href="https://github.com/charlesrocabert/gbacpp/blob/main/tutorials/units_conversion_tutorial.ipynb" target="_blank">units conversion tutorial</a>.